PDE-Constrained Optimization Models and Pseudospectral Methods for Multiscale Particle Dynamics: Numerical Method for the Optimization Model

 In this section we describe the structure of our algorithm for the PDE-constrained optimization models under consideration.
-After describing a pseudospectral method for the PDE constraints (the forward problem), and the adjoint equations, we outline our optimization solver, and detail the measures of accuracy that we will employ in our numerical tests.
+After describing a pseudospectral method for the PDE constraints (the forward problem), and the adjoint equations, we outline the optimization solvers to be applied numerically, and detail the measures of accuracy that we will employ in our numerical tests.
+We emphasize that the structure of our algorithm is independent of the choice of solvers in each step, for example, the pseudospectral method in space may be replaced by finite differences or finite elements for problems with non-smooth solutions.
+To highlight this we will describe two different choices of solver for the optimization stage.
+Additionally, through the combination of 2DChebClass~\cite{2DChebClass} and a fixed-point or (spectral-in-time) Newton--Krylov solver, one may enforce essentially arbitrary boundary conditions, such as non-local Robin type, with no additional cost to the user.
+This contrasts with traditional `boundary bordering' approaches ~\cite{B01}, for which significant analytical work is often required to derive the correct matrices to impose the boundary conditions (see below).
+These properties make the approach highly versatile.